Caps and gowns must be worn by all graduating students participating in Convocation and Commencement ceremonies.

 For directions to campus, as well as an interactive campus map, please visit the maps page on our admissions website.

 Please note that our campus is large and that there is considerable walking involved from all locations to shuttle stops.
 We encourage you to consider the distances you may have to walk and to wear comfortable shoes.
 A limited number of people movers (golf carts operated by staff) will be available to help elderly guests or guests with special needs.
-Carts can be requested from any of the information booths, ceremony locations, or the main shuttle drop-off at Parking Lot D. Please be aware that you may have to wait for a golf cart immediately prior to and after the Academic Convocation and college ceremonies when demand is at its highest.
+Carts can be requested from any of the information booths, ceremony locations, or the main shuttle drop-off at Parking Lot D. For safety reasons after ceremonies, golf carts will not take on passengers until crowds have cleared the building entrances and the road is cleared of pedestrians.
+Please be aware that you may have to wait for a golf cart immediately prior to and after the Academic Convocation and college ceremonies when demand is at its highest.
+Thank you for your patience.

 Dress for your comfort – business casual is most common.
 Both the Gordon Field House and Activities Center and the Gene Polisseni Center are air-conditioned.
 Our best advice?
 Wear comfortable walking shoes!